-If someone leaves the team, it may create a Team Role “void”, which someone else has to fill.
-Likewise, if a new person joins the team – perhaps a strong example of a Resource Investigator – others who had been “covering” this Team Role territory might find that their roles shift to accommodate the newcomer.
+When someone leaves the team, it may create a Team Role "void", which needs to be filled.
+Likewise, if a new person joins the team (perhaps a strong example of a Resource Investigator), others who had been "covering" this Team Role territory might find that their roles shift to accommodate the newcomer.

 If someone aspires to play a certain Team Role, they can maximise their Team Role strengths accordingly and "practise" the role until it comes more naturally.
 If a particular combination of roles is viewed in the organisational culture as advantageous for career progression, for example, individuals will begin to follow the trend and work on building those particular strengths.